DevOpsCoin/core/docs/operations/GOVERNANCE.md

 - Receives **creator rewards** in SOL from Pump.fun and PumpSwap trading activity
 - Funds **marketing, liquidity provisioning, operations, and buybacks**
 - Periodically **tops up the Ship-It Fund** when reserves run low
+- **Holds an initial 2% DEVOPS allocation** for bootstrap operations and early airdrops

+> **Creator Reward Policy:** 50% of all creator rewards are directed to TreasuryOps by default, with the remainder retained by DevOpsCoin LLC for business operations.
+> This split may vary modestly in the future (±10%) based on operational and market conditions but will always be transparently reported in the monthly ledger and legal disclosures.

 All SOL inflows and outflows are logged monthly in the transparency ledger and subject to on-chain verification.